janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 Note that both Node-RED editors are protected by a user name and password that must be set throught the environment variables `USERNAME` and  `PASSWORD`.
 Note that the environment variable `PASSWORD` should contain the hashed password.
 The [Node-RED security page](https://nodered.org/docs/security) describes how a password hash can be generated.

 ## 6. MQTT broker

+## 7. Setup of the USB memory Stick

+## 8.Internet access via Balena's public URL and Nginx.

 ## Credits
 1. [Initializing Grafana with preconfigured dashboards](https://ops.tips/blog/initialize-grafana-with-preconfigured-dashboards/)  [(github repository)](https://github.com/cirocosta/sample-grafana)